Ceremonial mace: Canada

 The ceremonial maces in the Canadian Senate and House of Commons embody the authority each chamber derives from the country's sovereign.
+It also represents the Royal authority of Charles III, the King of Canada.
 The current mace in the Commons is the fourth mace, a replica of the third one destroyed by fire at the Centre Block in 1916.

 A similar practice is employed in each of the provincial and territorial legislatures, with a mace representing the sovereign's authority and power in each of the respective legislatures.